Motion Picture Association (MPAA) Logo

 Motion Picture Association of America Logo 1967

 In 1966, Jack Valenti became the president of the association.
-Under his leadership in 1967, the renowned symbol of the film reel was developed, representing the organization in the subsequent years.
+Under his leadership in 1967, the renowned film reel symbol was developed, which represented the organization in the years that followed.

 At the center of the new logo was a reel with film.
 Such spools stored the filmed materials in studios.
 From the reel, two ovals of unwound film extended.
-A horizontal line and oval shapes created a schematic representation of the globe with the equator and meridians.
+Horizontal lines and oval shapes created a schematic representation of the globe showing the equator and meridians.
 This imagery symbolizes the global reach of the film industry’s productions.

 The reel in the logo represents movie producers, while the globe signifies distributors.
 The ovals indicated dual protection: a rating system and laws against piracy.
-Under Valenti’s presidency, instead of censorship, a rating system was implemented, helping to determine if a movie was suitable for children.
+Under Valenti’s presidency, a rating system was implemented in place of censorship to help determine whether a movie was suitable for children.
 The Association also actively combated piracy and illegal copying.

 Below the image, a straight line of film on which the organization’s full name, Motion Picture Association of America, was written in capital letters.
 This caption significantly facilitated understanding of the company’s essence.